 This template shall be reported for each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, and material considering the following specifications:

-i. reporting by line of business: it is required to report lines of business 1–12 (as reported in S.17.01) for both direct and accepted proportional reinsurance (to be reported together) and lines of business 25–28 for accepted non–proportional reinsurance;
+i. reporting by line of business: it is required to report lines of business 1–12 (as reported in S.17.01) for both direct and accepted proportional reinsurance (to be reported together) and lines of business 25–28 for accepted non–proportional reinsurance representing a coverage of 90% of the non-life Technical Provisions.
+Lines of business should be selected using a decreasing order of technical provisions;

 ii.
-If the total gross best estimate for one non–life line of business represents more than 3 % of the total gross best estimate of the claims provision the information shall be reported with the following split by currencies in addition to the total for the line of business:
+If the total gross best estimate for one non–life line of business represents more than 10% of the total gross best estimate of the claims provision the information shall be reported with the following split by currencies in addition to the total for the line of business:

-a) Amounts in the reporting currency;

-b) Amounts for any currency that represents more than 25 % of the gross best estimate of the claims provisions from that non–life line of business; or
+a) Amounts for any currency that represents more than 25 % of the gross best estimate of the claims provisions from that non–life line of business; or

-c) Amounts for any currency that represents less than 25 % of the gross best estimate of the claims provisions from that non–life line of business but more than 5 % of total gross best estimate of the claims provisions.
+b) Amounts for any currency that represents less than 25 % of the gross best estimate of the claims provisions from that non–life line of business but more than 5 % of total gross best estimate of the claims provisions.

 iii.
-If the total gross best estimate for one non–life line of business represents less than 3 % of the total gross best estimate of the claims provision no currency split is required, only the total for the line of business shall be reported.
+If the total gross best estimate for one non–life line of business represents less than 10% of the total gross best estimate of the claims provision no currency split is required, only the total for the line of business shall be reported.

 iv.
 The information by currency shall be reported in the original currency of the contracts unless otherwise specified.

+v.
+For captive insurance and reinsurance undertakings meeting the definition of article 1a, this template shall be reported without the currency split i.e. Z0030 is reported always as Total.

+The negative technical provisions at the level of the line of business or currencies shall be considered with absolute value for the purpose of the calculation of the materiality of the above thresholds.

 Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
 If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, provided that they use the same year consistently, year on year.

 The default length of run–off triangle is 15 + 1 years for all lines of business but the reporting requirement is based on the undertakings' claims development (if length of the claims settlement cycle is shorter than 15 years, undertakings are required to report according to the internal shorter development).